 Repurchase agreements involving underlying investments that the Company sold prior to year end, for settlement following year end, are shown using their original maturity dates even though such repurchase agreements may be expected to be terminated early upon settlement of the sale of the underlying investment.
+Not included above are repurchase agreements that the Company may have entered into prior to period end for which delivery of the borrowed funds is not scheduled until after period end in the amount of \$2.4 million as of June 30, 2015.
+As of December 31, 2014 there were no reverse repurchase agreements entered into prior to December 31, 2014 for which delivery of the borrowed funds was not scheduled until after December 31, 2014.

-As of March 31, 2015 and December 31, 2014, the fair value of Agency RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$1.3 billion and \$1.4 billion, respectively.
-Collateral transferred under outstanding borrowings as of March 31, 2015 includes Agency RMBS in the amount of \$26.9 million that were sold prior to period end but for which such sale had not yet settled.
+As of June 30, 2015 and December 31, 2014, the fair value of Agency RMBS transferred as collateral under outstanding borrowings under repurchase agreements was \$1.3 billion and \$1.4 billion, respectively.
+Collateral transferred under outstanding borrowings as of June 30, 2015 includes Agency RMBS in the amount of \$29.2 million that were sold prior to period end but for which such sale had not yet settled.
 Collateral transferred under outstanding borrowings as of December 31, 2014 includes Agency RMBS in the amount of \$41.8 million that were sold prior to period end but for which such sale had not yet settled.
-In addition the Company posted net cash collateral of \$5.6 million and additional securities with a fair value of \$1.3 million as of March 31, 2015 as a result of margin calls from various counterparties.
+In addition the Company posted net cash collateral of \$14.4 million and additional securities with a fair value of \$13.8 million as of June 30, 2015 as a result of margin calls from various counterparties.
 The Company posted additional net cash collateral of \$5.7 million and additional securities with a fair value of \$2.1 million as of December 31, 2014 as a result of margin calls from various counterparties.
+The Company network counterparties.
 The Company also held investments with an aggregate value of approximately \$0.4 million, as of December 31, 2014, which were received to satisfy collateral requirements for various repurchase agreements.